SumiSastri/google-firebase-and-react/docs/firebase/firebase-vs-aws/index.md

 ---
 layout: default
 title: Choosing between Firebase and AWS
+parent: firebase-vs-aws
+nav_order: 1
+has_children: true
+---
+---
+layout: default
+title: Firebase Core Concepts
+parent: core-concepts
 nav_order: 2
-parent: Firebase vs AWS
 has_children: true
 ---
 # Choosing between Firebase and AWS

 Firebase is google's cloud infrastructure and Amazon Web Services is a competitor service.
 Using one over the other is a matter of use case, personal choice and preference.